Topics

 • Don’t send mass emails to old email lists.
 Old email lists are likely to be full of dead accounts, and worse, many of them are likely not to have opted in to receive your emails.
 This means you could be breaking the law (as outlined by GDPR in Europe) by accidentally spamming people.
 Make sure you clean up your email lists before sending a mass email.

 • Don’t send mass emails to unverified email lists.
-If you send a bulk email to an unvalidated email list, you’re going to have a high hard bounce rate.
+Even if you use the best bulk email sender to an unvalidated email list, you’re going to have a high hard bounce rate.
 Use an email validation service to ensure you’re only sending to real, active email accounts to drop that bounce rate and land your emails in more inboxes.

 • Don’t mislead your recipients.
 Try to avoid sending misleading or confusing content.
 Misleading your customers is illegal in many places worldwide (for example, in the United States, marketing emails must comply with the CAP code which is regulated by the Advertising Standards Authority).
 Violating these rules will quickly lead to hefty fines, losing your sender reputation and losing customers.